MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 Alternatively, you can re-use your expression for dynamic format strings with a [DAX user-defined function](/power-bi/transform-model/desktop-user-defined-functions-overview) instead.

 ### Visuals error when a calculation item applies a math operation on a non-numeric measure
 Non-numeric measures are commonly used for dynamic titles in visuals and in dynamic format strings for measures.
-The error **Cannot convert value <expression> of type Text to type Numeric** shows on visuals impacted.
+The error **Cannot convert value ... of type Text to type Numeric** shows on visuals impacted.
 The calculation item expression can avoid this by adding a check to see if the measure is numeric before applying the math operation.
 Use the [ISNUMERIC](/dax/isnumeric-function-dax) in the calculation item.

 ```DAX
 Calculation item safe =